Migrating from Apple PDFKit

 To perform a regular search for a document, create an instance of TextSearch, passing in the loaded Document via its initializer.
 Searching can be triggered via calling search(for:), which will start a search in a background queue.
 Implement TextSearchDelegate on the receiving object and set the text search object’s delegate to your object to be notified of search result updates.

-To learn more about our blazingly fast indexed full-text search, please take a look at the Indexed Full-Text Search guide.
+To learn more about our blazingly fast indexed full-text search, refer to the indexed full-text search guide.

 Rendering